Bay City Rollers: Breakthrough: 1971–1973

-Breakthrough: 1974–1975
+Rise to prominence: 1974–1975

-In late 1973, McKeown recorded lead vocals on "Remember (Sha-La-La-La)", and a lead-in to a series of UK chart hits.
-16-year-old Stuart Wood completed the "classic five" line-up in February 1974, a week after the band had debuted the "Remember" single on Top of the Pops.
-(John Devine had mimed the piano part).
-By early 1975, the band was well on the way to achieving global success.
+In late 1973, McKeown recorded lead vocals on "Remember (Sha-La-La-La)", marking the beginning of a period of commercial success for the band.
+It reached number six on the national singles charts in the United Kingdom, and peaked at number thirty-seven in Germany.
+In February 1974, 16-year-old Stuart Wood completed the "classic five" line-up, a week after the band had debuted the "Remember" single on Top of the Pops.
 The "classic five" line-up consisted of: Alan Longmuir, Derek Longmuir, Stuart "Woody" Wood, Eric Faulkner and Les McKeown.

-Beginning with "Remember" (UK No. 6), the Rollers' popularity exploded, and they released a string of hits on the UK chart.
-Following in succession were "Shang-a-Lang" (UK No. 2), "Summerlove Sensation" (UK No. 3), and "All of Me Loves All of You" (UK No. 4).
+Following the release of "Remember (Sha-La-La-La)" the bands popularity increased rapidly, releasing a series of commercially successful singles in the United Kingdom, including "Shang-a-Lang", "Summerlove Sensation", and "All of Me Loves All of You".

-By early 1975, they were one of the biggest-selling acts in the UK.
-The successful 1975 UK tour prompted newspaper headlines about the rise of "Rollermania" (a take-off on Beatlemania a decade before).
-The Rollers were the subject of a 20-week UK television series, Shang-a-Lang.
+In October 1974, they released their debut album Rollin' to commercial success.
+It reached number one on the albums charts in the United Kingdom, and became the 16th best selling album of the year in the United Kingdom.
+Additionally, it performed well in international territories including Australia where it reached number eight, Finland where it reached number eighteen, and Japan where it reached number thirty-seven.
+By early 1975, they were one of the biggest-selling acts in the United Kingdom.
+The successful 1975 UK tour prompted newspaper headlines about the rise of "Rollermania" (alluding to Beatlemania a decade before).
+The band were the subject of a 20-week UK television series, Shang-a-Lang, which aired between April and December 1975.

 A cover of the Four Seasons' "Bye, Bye, Baby" stayed at No. 1 in the UK for six weeks in March and April 1975, selling nearly a million copies and becoming the biggest seller of the year.
-The subsequent single, "Give a Little Love" topped the charts in July 1975, achieving their second No. 1 hit.
-Two full-length LPs were produced during this period: Once Upon a Star (1975) and Wouldn't You Like It?
-(1975).
+The subsequent single, "Give a Little Love" topped the chart in July 1975, achieving their second No. 1 hit.
+Two albums were produced during this period: Once Upon a Star and Wouldn't You Like It? (both 1975).
 Faulkner and Wood undertook the majority of the songwriting duties.
 By this time, Bay City Rollers fans had a completely distinctive style of dress, featuring calf-length tartan trousers and tartan scarves.

 English singer-songwriter Nick Lowe wrote a "jaundiced" (in Lowe's words) paean to the band titled "Bay City Rollers We Love You".
 The track was "carefully sculpted" to be poor enough to get Lowe out of a recording contract with United Artists.
 The strategy backfired.
 UA issued the record as by the Tartan Horde, which was the name given to Rollers fans in England, and it became a substantial hit in Japan.
 Lowe was obliged to record a follow-up song called "Rollers Show", which did not meet with the same commercial success.
 This follow-up song was included on the U.S. release of Lowe's first album Pure Pop for Now People.